phillipsj/phillipsj/input/posts/azure-deploying-mkdocs-to-app-service.md

 azure site deploymentscript --python
 ```

 Below is the script with some modifications.
-I changed the deployment source to be the *site* folder which is default for mkdocs.
-I then added step 5 which runs the mkdocs build.
+I changed the the script to build in the repository folder and moved the kudu sync closer to the end so I only get the static site copied.
+I then added step 4 which runs the mkdocs build.

 ```
 @if "%SCM_TRACE_LEVEL%" NEQ "4" @echo off